-- X5 Whitish, bleached feldspar. - X6 The drill core is broken at a right angle and the broken surfaces have a polished appearance.
-This is believed to indicate that a sealed fracture broke up during drilling and that the two drill core parts have rotated against each other wearing away the mineral fill. - X7 Fracture with no detectable mineral fill. - X8 Fractures with epidotized walls.
+- X5 whitish, bleached feldspar. - X6 the drill core is broken at a right angle and the broken surfaces have a polished appearance.
+This may indicate a sealed fracture that has been broken up during drilling.
+The two drill core parts have rotated against each other and worn down the mineral fillings. - X7 fracture with no detectable mineral fill.